zanminkian/git-validator/packages/eslint-plugin-packagejson/doc/rules/top-types.md

 <!-- prettier-ignore-start -->
-# bottom-default
+# top-types

-`default` field must be on the bottom of an object
+`types` field in exports must be on the top of an object

 ## Rule Details